KushAnchalia/pika_move_Apto/README.md

 ---

-### 1. Backend Setup (Python)
+## 1. Backend Setup (Python)

-The backend receives encrypted data, orchestrates AI calls, and interacts with external services like Pinata (IPFS).
+The backend handles receiving encrypted data, orchestrating AI calls, and interacting with external services like Pinata (IPFS).

-#### A. Setup Environment and Dependencies
+### A. Setup Environment and Dependencies

-Navigate to the root project directory (where this `README.md` is located).
+1. Navigate to the root project directory (where this `README.md` is located).
-Create and activate a Python virtual environment:
+2. Create and activate a Python virtual environment:

 ```bash
 # Windows